 Red Heart Soft in Cherry Red, Wine and Black

-Additionally, you can make crochet plaid it with four colors like with this pink plaid hat.
-You will do the same technique, but you will need a light, a dark and two mid colors.
-It works well with an hombre color scheme.
-The first row with alternate between the light and mid #1, and the next row will alternate between the dark and mid #2, with the mid colors kitty-corny from each other.
+Additionally, you can make crochet plaid with four colors like with this pink plaid hat.
+You will do the same technique as with three colors, but you will need a light, a dark and two mid colors.
+It works well with an ombre color scheme.
+The first row will alternate between the light and mid #1, and the next row will alternate between the dark and mid #2, with the mid colors kitty-corny from each other.

-I thought of a new way to join The Plaid Stitch in the joined rounds.
-The method for the plaid stitch will be the same, just with a small tweak.
+After my first yearn of plaid, I came up with a new way to join The Plaid Stitch in the joined rounds.
+The method for the plaid stitch will be the same, you will work the rounds with one less stitch and join into the beginning chain.
 Watch how to do this small change here:

-The Plaid stitch is worked in multiples of 6.
+The Plaid stitch is worked in multiples of 6 (minus one if you are working in the round).
 To make the plaid stitch, start with your mid color.
-Work 2 dc Begin a 3rd dc, but before you pull the final loop through the last two loops on your hook, drop your mid and pull through with black.
+Work 2 dc.
+Begin a 3rd dc, but before you pull the final loop through the last two loops on your hook, drop your mid and pull through with black.
 Carry the wine through the next 3 stitches.
 Work 2 dc with black.
 Finished 3rd dc with wine.
 You will alternate the first row between black and wine for the first row of the pattern you are working.
 Join with a sl st using the color you will begin with on the next row.

 For the next row, you will be alternating between your mid color and light color.
 Make sure the light and dark squares are kitty-corner and the mid squares are kitty corner.
 When you join the rows, make sure to use the color you will be starting the nest row with.